Keeping Your Dog Happy and Healthy

 Proper Grooming Maintains Health

-Tip: Make grooming a positive experience by rewarding your dog with treats and praise.
-This will help them associate grooming with something enjoyable, making the process easier for both of you.
+Tip: Reward your pup for a positive grooming experience with treats and praise.
+This will encourage your furbaby to associate grooming with something positive, which will, in turn, make the process easier for you too.

 Prioritize Preventative Healthcare

-Tip: Keep a health record for your dog, noting their vaccination dates, vet visits, and any medications or supplements they are taking.
-This will help you stay on top of their health needs.
+Tip: Keep a health record for your dog, noting vaccination dates, vet visits, and any medications or supplements your dog is taking.

 Socialization Builds Confidence